 No new skills were taught.
 We were still using the same AutoCAD and SketchUp tricks for the same basic drawings.

 The only nice thing about the whole 2nd year was Wednesday morning classes.
 Guess why!?
-Because Pam was the tutor, she thought us Adobe Creative Suite basics – Photoshop, Illustrator, InDesign.
+Because Pam was the tutor, she taught us Adobe Creative Suite basics – Photoshop, Illustrator, InDesign.
 It was only one day a week when my brain was actually doing some work.

 Each class was nicely put together with a printed tutorial on hands, Pam’s live example on the big screen before our eyes and then followed by a practical exercise.
 Which was great because that meant each week we learnt a new trick in one of the programs.
 And at the end of the year everyone had not just a folder with countless examples done in those programs, but it also gave us opportunity to use those skills in our ongoing projects.